-They don't call Nashville Music City U.S.A. for nothing, and our campground will have you singing dixie in no time.
-Our campground is located less than 15 miles from downtown Nashville and a great basecamp for all of the area's attractions.
+They don't call Nashville Music City U.S.A. for nothing, and our campground will have you singing Dixie in no time.
+Our campground is located less than 15 miles from downtown Nashville, 9 miles from Music City Raceway, and serves as a great base camp for all of the area's attractions.
 Go play, and come stay at the Nashville North KOA!

->

-> It's always a wild adventure at the the Nashville Zoo!
+It's always a wild adventure at the the Nashville Zoo!
 Aside from the animal, reptile and feathered residents, there are always events and parties that kids of all ages can enjoy.
 Kids learn while they play and interact with the zoo's many exhibits, with over 6,230 animals to see.
 And don't forget the Merry-Go-Round and Playhouse!

 A non-profit organization, The goal of Lane Motor Museum (LMM) is to share in the mission of collection and preserving automotive history for future generations.
 This museum specializes in European & U.S. cars, this museum is a MUST for any car or motorcycle enthusiast.

 Fontanel Mansion is a 27,000 square foot log home formerly owned by Country Music Hall of Fame® member Barbara Mandrell, and is Nashville's only country music mansion tour giving visitors a sneak peek into the lives of country music greats.
 The home, situated on the 186 acre property, is nestled in the rolling hills of the Whites Creek Valley.
 We offer a family and dog friendly atmosphere located just 15 minutes from downtown Nashville in Whites Creek.
 Fontanel is now open 7 DAYS A WEEK FOR TOURS!

 4225 Whites Creek Pike